 The Starter Portfolio invests in a mix of real estate projects throughout the country.
 You receive quarterly dividends plus the opportunity for your investment to grow.

-If you start with $1,000, you can choose their Core Portfolio.
-The Core Portfolio provides the following investment choices:
+If you start with $5,000, you can choose their Core Portfolio.
+This provides the following investment choices: